MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 ### The challenge of near instant feedback

 The challenge of near instant feedback from people who have never coded as a group before is conflict.
 This conflict most often manifests itself in stylistic code preferences (turns out most programmers are passionate about the code they write and how they write it).
 If the conflict is not managed effectively it escalates.
 As it escalates you risk people getting jaded and not wanting to participate in the mob again.
-Having an explicit strategy for handling conflict in a mob is very important.
+Having an explicit strategy for handling conflict in a mob is crucial.

 ### See initial conflict in a mob as a good thing